-DATA PRIVACY POLICY OF THE BUREAU OF CUSTOMS
+DATA PRIVACY POLICY OF THE PHILIPPINE BUREAU OF CUSTOMS

 The BUREAU OF CUSTOMS is committed to protecting and respecting your privacy in compliance with the Data Privacy Act (Republic Act No. 10173).
 We want to tell you how we use and protect your personal information.
 This includes informing you of your rights regarding your personal information that we hold.
 The Bureau also has a full privacy policy which can be found on our website www.customs.gov.ph.